-On December 31, 2013, the Company entered into a Loan and Security Agreement (the "Loan Agreement") with Silicon Valley Bank, pursuant to which Silicon Valley Bank agreed to provide the Company with an \$18 million credit facility (the "Credit Facility").
-The Credit Facility expired according to its terms on December 31, 2016.
-The Company recorded origination costs related to the Credit Facility as deferred financing costs.
-These costs are deferred and amortized as part of interest expense using the effective interest method over the expected life of the Credit Facility.
-For modifications to or exchanges of the Credit Facility, any unamortized origination costs are expensed.
+The Company records origination costs related to lines of credit as deferred financing costs.
+These costs are deferred and amortized as part of interest expense using the straight-line method over the respective life of the line of credit.
+For modifications to a line of credit, any unamortized origination costs are expensed.
 Included within deferred financing costs are offering costs incurred relating to the Company's shelf registration statement on Form N-2.
 The Company defers these offering costs until capital is raised pursuant to the shelf registration statement or the shelf registration statement has expired.
 For equity capital raised, the offering costs reduce paid-in capital resulting from the offering.
 For debt capital raised, the associated offering costs are amortized over the life of the debt instrument using the effective interest method.
-As of December 31, 2016 and December 31, 2015, the Company had deferred financing costs of \$311,268 and \$352,653, respectively, on the Consolidated Statements of Assets and Liabilities.
+As of December 31, 2017, and December 31, 2016, the Company had deferred financing costs of \$413,023 and \$311,268, respectively, on the Consolidated Statements of Assets and Liabilities.

-D ecember 31, 2016 D ecember 31, 2015
+D ecember 31, 2017 December 31, 2016

-Unamortized origination costs \$ \$ 210,998
+Unamortized origination costs \$ \$

-Deferred offering costs 311,268 141,655
+Deferred offering costs 413,023 311,268

-Deferred Financing Costs \$ 311,268 \$ 352,653
+Deferred Financing Costs \$ 413,023 \$ 311,268